dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 ### Creating the User Interface

- The UI consists of five <xref:System.Windows.Controls.TextBox> elements.
+ The user interface (UI) for the composite control is implemented with Extensible Application Markup Language (XAML).
+The composite control UI consists of five <xref:System.Windows.Controls.TextBox> elements.
 Each <xref:System.Windows.Controls.TextBox> element has an associated <xref:System.Windows.Controls.TextBlock> element that serves as a label.
 There are two <xref:System.Windows.Controls.Button> elements at the bottom, **OK** and **Cancel**.
 When the user clicks either button, the control raises a custom event to return the information to the host.

 #### Basic Layout